crtorreg/bioimage.io/docs/contribute_models/tutorials.md

    - Each field on the file can be either mandatory or optional.
 You can use [our template](https://github.com/bioimage-io/bioimage-io-models/pull/55/files#diff-f6c64be5b9d764d0964654908b2ed4495fccc7624e58e9360bfdc6cef169edbe) to fill in the required information.
    - [Here is an example](https://github.com/bioimage-io/pytorch-bioimage-io/blob/master/specs/models/unet2d_nuclei_broad/UNet2DNucleiBroad.model.yaml) of a filled configuration YAML file.
 In the Bioimage Model Zoo web page you will also find different examples.

 3. It is recommended before to upload the model into zenodo to ensure that your model is compatible to the latest [Bioimage.io model format](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/model_spec_latest.md).
-All the steps to validate and test your model are available in the following [documentation](https://github.com/bioimage-io/spec-bioimage-io#bioimageio-cli).
+To do that a python package has been created, all the steps to validate and test your model are available in the following [documentation](https://github.com/bioimage-io/spec-bioimage-io#bioimageio-cli).

 4. Once your model is ready, we can start uploading the model into the [bioimage.io website](https://bioimage.io/#/).
 You should go to the [bioimage.io website](https://bioimage.io/#/) an dclick on `+Upload`, then follow the steps: